 Harden up, valuable advice from our arboreal neighbours for an autumn of increasing environmental and political turbulence.
 In this semi-seasonal digest, we take stock of the different ways we at FoAM respond to such turbulences, including economic experiments, citizen science games, artistic explorations and speculative forays into animist territories.
 If you're interested, there are various opportunities to get involved, from playing with the mechanisms of viral infection, to celebrating radical administration, or contributing to one of our upcoming publications.

 In a techno-materialist society, engagement with environmental concerns inevitably includes technological angles.
 FoAM approaches technology as part of a larger, wider-than-human ecosystem.
 With the Fieldguide to Random Forests we are exploring how to incorporate environmental literacy into machine learning for artificial agents.
-In Invisible Worlds we are building instruments to engage with (un)seen critters, cultivating bacteria using fermentation technologies and recycling (disintegrated) rocks.
+In Invisible Worlds we are supporting residents to build instruments to engage with (un)seen critters, cultivate bacteria using fermentation technologies and recycle (disintegrated) rocks.
 We are investigating the geological substrates of digital technology and designing exercises that move beyond algorithms and towards "Alchorisma".
 We are working with sensors and microphones to hear Resonances between the natural and the artificial.
 We are composing acoustic ecologies with the Bee Diaspora and livecoding with Weaving Robots.

 When we are working with humans, we like to stretch the mostly arbitrary boundaries of normalcy and investigate situations that could be considered infraordinary — gestures, moments or habits that are so much part of the everyday that they could easily be overlooked.
 We re-imagine walking in the forest (with people on the autistic spectrum), listening underwater (with visually impaired kayakers), creating co-working spaces (with common houseplants), and helping farmers fertilise their fields (with the Crap App V3).